 Liz Haas lives in San Diego, Ca and is a teacher, trainer and show coordinator for Rayzist Photomask for the past 19 years.
 She has in-depth knowledge of photoresist film, sandcarving process and sandcarving equipment.
 For the past 15 years she has actively taught on the photoresist and the sandcarving process.
 In 2009, Liz started working with glass artists and incorporating the photoresist process into art glass.
 Several of her photoresist and sandcarving articles has been published in engraving magazines as well as articles showing specific techniques in sandcarving.

 Micheal Harbridge got his start in the ceramic market at the age of seven and opened his first studio at the age of 18.
 He eventually expanded to two studios and a clay manufacturing company.
 After 15 years of running the company, he sold it all to go back to creating and teaching, his true passion.
-He's created a lot of exciting techniques combing his knowledge of glass and pottery.
-He teaches workshops around the country and in his home studio in central Wisconsin where he resides with his wife and two daughters.
+He's created a lot of exciting techniques combining his knowledge of glass and pottery.
+He teaches workshops around the country and in his home studio in central Wisconsin.

 Bronwen Heilman is a full-time studio artist, flame-work glass instructor and the Director of the flameworking studio at Sonoran Glass School in Tucson, Arizona.
 She has taught all across the US as well as abroad.
 Her work has been exhibited and received awards in numerous juried exhibitions.
 She is a recipient of the International Glass Bead Society Presidents Award, first place in soft marble competition, and others.
 Her work is published in The Contemporary Shot Glass Book, 1000 Glass Beads, 500 Beaded Objects, Contemporary Lampworking, Glass Bead Masters, Bronwen Heilman: Vitreous Painting Techniques for Glass Beadmaking among others.
 Her most recent exhibition was “Lifeforms: The 2nd Rudolf and Leopold Blaschka Glass Biological Model Exhibition” in Corning, New York.